Prime Lending Rate: Its Impact and Importance in the Financial Landscape

 Where:

-• PLR: The internal benchmark rate of the lender.
+• PLR: The lender's internal benchmark rate.

 How PLR Changes Affect LAP Interest Rates